 Case Library Senior Thesis Carrel Policy

 Senior thesis carrels are assigned study desks for students wishing to have their own space to pursue research, to study, and to store related materials.
 Senior Theses carrels are located on Level 2 in Case Library and Geyer Center for Information Technology.
 Each thesis carrel is equipped with a desk, shelf, a lockable storage cabinet, an electrical outlet, and a network port.
-Seniors writing honors theses have priority in carrel assignment.
+Seniors writing honors theses or theses that will be considered for honors in the future by their department or program have priority in carrel assignment.
 Carrel assignments are for one semester.
 Success in securing a carrel in the fall semester does not guarantee the student a carrel in the spring semester.

 Applying for a Carrel